 Risk management is one of the most important things to learn as a new trader.
 Mastering it will ensure the longevity and success of everything you do in the financial markets.
 Without a disciplined approach to managing potential losses, even the most well-researched trading strategy can quickly go bad.

 A newbie trader might ask, “Why is it so important to understand risk management?”
-Unlike large financial institutions, retail traders like you often have limited capital.
+Unlike large financial institutions, retail traders often have limited capital.
 This makes you vulnerable to swings in financial markets.
 A robust risk management strategy not only protects your capital but also provides a psychological shield.
 It ensures that your trading decisions continue to be calculated rather than impulsive.

 Yes, spotting profitable opportunities is a good skill, but preserving capital is what sets the best traders apart from the rest.
 In this article, we will introduce you to two important risk management tools – take-profits (TP) and stop-losses (SL).
 We will also explain how you can use them in trading.